 Like IPv4, IPv6 headers start with the Version number.
 The value 6 identifies the packet as an IPv6 packet.

 This is followed by the Traffic Class.
-The Traffic Class specifies the priority of the packet by assigning a certain class to that packet.
-For example, a voice packet is probably going to have a higher priority than a data packet due to lag on voice communication being more noticeable.
+The Traffic Class specifies the packet’s priority by assigning a certain class to that packet.
+For example, a voice packet will probably have a higher priority than a data packet due to the more noticeable lag in voice communication.

 This is followed by a Flow Label.
 Packets that belong to the same Flow Label should be routed through the same path.
 Packets with different Flow Labels can be routed to the same destination using different paths.